 Setting Up Your Fulfillment Location

 You can provide your Location in two different formats.
 The first is using Shopify's Location Name.
-This is the value you see when you're logged into your stores Location settings.
+This is the value you see when logged into your store's location settings.
 It's the name of the location.

 This value is case-sensitive and should be provided exactly as you see it in your Shopify Location settings.
 An example of this would be Warehouse 1.

-The other format, is using Shopify's Location ID.
+The other format uses Shopify's Location ID.
 This is Shopify's internal Location number and can only be found in the URL of the location in your Shopify Admin.

-As you can see above, the location id is found in your locations URL and it's a number.
-If you're unsure which location type is in your file the best way to know is if the value is all numbers, which will most likely mean it's Shopify's Location ID.
-The most typical use-case will be using Shopify's Location Name but we wanted to make sure we support both options just in case you need it.
+As you can see above, the location id is found in your location's URL, a number.
+If you're unsure which location type is in your file, the best way to know is if the value is all numbers, which will most likely mean it's Shopify's Location ID.
+The most typical use case will be using Shopify's Location Name, but we wanted to ensure we support both options just in case you need it.

 You can provide your Location in your file and use the Default Location settings if this makes sense for your store.
 When setting up a Default Location and providing the location in your file, EZ Fulfill will first read the location from your file.
 If a location is found in your file, EZ Fulfill will try and use that location for your fulfillment.
 If the location in your file is blank, EZ Fulfill will provide the Default Location for that order.

-As we've mentioned above, we offer multiple location support at both the feed and file level.
-If you're fulfilling your orders and your warehouse or fulfillment center is providing a file per fulfillment location you'll want to setup multiple Data Feeds per location.
+As mentioned above, we offer multiple location support at the feed and file levels.
+If you're fulfilling your orders and your warehouse or fulfillment center is providing a file per fulfillment location, you'll want to set up multiple Data Feeds per location.
 You can then schedule the feeds to run using our scheduler or manually upload the feeds as you receive them.

-Of course if you have further questions about how to handle your location data or feeds feel free to reach out and let us know.
+Of course, if you have further questions about handling your location data or feeds, feel free to reach out and let us know.
 We'll be happy to help you get started.